blw219/terra-docs/docs/resource/resource.md

 - Our Suggestions engine automatically finds correlations and relations between different data sets from different wearables.
 - The available data sets are stores in DashboardMoz class state, and passed to the General Suggestions file
-- Here, we use a large match case statement, to outout different suggestions based on the type of suggestion we want to provide
+- Here, we use a large match case statement, to output different suggestions based on the type of suggestion we want to provide
-- Then based on the available datasets, we can detect averge/outlier trends in the user's health data, based on scientific knoweldge of the human body, to generate meaningful suggestions back to the main Dahsboard Class, where they are outputted on the page
+- Then based on the available datasets, we can detect average/outlier trends in the user's health data, based on scientific knowledge of the human body, to generate meaningful suggestions back to the main Dashboard Class, where they are outputted on the page

 ## Change Main Page Graph Time Scales